Easy Coffee Tray Bake Cake & Cappuccino Buttercream

 • Bake for 25-30 minutes until springy to touch and skewer inserted comes out clean.
 Allow the cake to cool in the tin for 10 minutes, then turn out onto a wire rack to cool.

 • To make the buttercream: In a large bowl with a handheld mixer or stand mixer with the balloon attachment, whisk the butter until pale and creamy.
-This should take about 3-4 minutes on medium-heat.
+This should take about 3-4 minutes on medium speed.

 150 g Butter